Atry/partials/CNNs.ipynb.28.markdown

 ﻿## Summary

-What we have learned in this section:
+What we have learned in this article:

 * Convolutional Neural Network (CNN)
 * Adam